-To find the plume in Phase 1, the student must make some initial decisions of where to site monitoring wells based on the limited and somewhat sketchy information provided by the tutor.
-The Data Repository contains a range of hydraulic gradient values, an aquifer hydraulic conductivity value, and the well logs from which the student must estimate maximum and minimum aquifer porosity.
-The student is informed that the ground-water flow direction is toward the river in an easterly direction in the site vicinity.
-Estimation of the maximum and minimum aquifer porosity may be overwhelming for some students unless they realize that the logs are provided only to give them an overall impression of the aquifer makeup, which is the tack that most ground-water scientists would take.
-As mentioned earlier, there is no correct or incorrect method for making these estimates.
-Thus, the student is confronted with a fair amount of uncertainty in where to place the initial monitoring wells.
+To find the plume, the student must make some initial decisions of where to site monitoring wells based on the limited and somewhat sketchy information provided by the software.
+In the Grade 11-12 and undergraduate non-hydrogeology major versions, a ground-water flow corridor is provided that extends from the spill site to the river.
+Students should limit their search for the plume to this corridor.
+The Data Repository contains a range of hydraulic gradient values, an aquifer hydraulic conductivity value and information about when the spill occurred.
+In the college undergraduate versions, the student must estimate porosity from the well logs in order to calculate average ground-water flow velocity.

 Students need to remember that ground-water velocities are very low in comparison to the flow water in a stream or river.
-Ground-water flow velocities in sandy aquifers are typically on the order 1-2 foot per day.
+Ground-water flow velocities in sandy aquifers are typically on the order 1-2 feet per day.
 Use of the calculator to estimate ground-water flow velocities and travel distances should reinforce this generalization.
 Hence the initial monitoring wells should be located less than 150 ft from the spill site.

+In the college undergraduate hydrogeology major version, the student is informed that the ground-water flow direction is toward the river in an easterly direction in the site vicinity.
 After the third monitoring well has been sited, the water-table map is presented to the student and the true hydraulic gradient is provided at the top of the gridded map.
 The hydraulic gradient information should be used to update ground-water-flow velocities.

 When estimating the distance traveled by the contamination, the student needs to remember that a week transpires between monitoring well sitings.
 When money is requested from the pipeline owner to site more wells or continue remediation, the simulation advances in time by two weeks.
 During that time the contamination continues to move with the ground-water flow to the river.
 Thus, it is important for the student to continually update his/her estimates of where the contamination is located in the aquifer before siting the next monitoring well.
 Using the current date information at the top of Map View will help the student make these estimates.